 Curious to try the new knitted coat hanger pattern?

-The garter stitch, combined with the lace edge, give the covered hanger quiet a feminine finish.
+The garter stitch, combined with the lace edge, gives the covered hanger quite a feminine finish.

 how to knit pretty covered coat hangers

 - For the cover, I used Elle Gold, Double Knit, my favorite choice of yarn.

 - I worked with a pair of 4mm knitting needles, US – 6 and UK – 8.

 - A wooden crescent shaped hanger is approximately 16 inches/ 42cm.

 - Knitting pattern for coat hangers.

 Measure the circumference of your hanger and add an extra couple of inches for an easy fit.

 m1 – make on stitch (make one stitch by knitting in front and back of the same stitch)(increase)